sait-wbdv/winter-2021/cheatsheets/git-gh/index.md

 Commit Changes to a Repository
 : A saved "snapshot" of the repo at any given time using the `git commit` command.

+Unstaged changes
+: Changes to a file (modified, moved or deleted) that have not been added to the staging area.

+Staged file
+: A file that has changes ready to be commited.
+Files are staged using the `git add`.

+Untracked file
+: A file that has never been staged using `git add`.

 Stage a File(s) to be Committed
 : Git is an "opt-in" environment.
 Changes to a file need to be "staged" before they can be committed to a repo.
 You do this using the `git add` command.